There are lots of things you can do to stay healthy whilst your usual activities/routine are disrupted.

 Living on our beautiful Island, there are hundreds of scenic routes you can explore in every parish within the current guidance.

-If you’re looking for walking/ running route inspiration,
+If you’re looking for walking or running route inspiration,

 Exercise videos and online classes